arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-5.md

 ---
 i first thought about how i could alternate current. i figured that i could do this with two transistors, but then later read about h-bridges.

+soldered the motor-driver. [[people/cody|cody]] helped me understand what good solder looks like. apparently, i'd *pass* in his shop.

 ![[z_images/IMG_6505.jpg]]